Nonadiabatic coupled-qubit Otto cycle with bidirectional operation and efficiency gains: Description of the system

 \textit{First stroke: }The working substance starts in a thermal state $\hat{\varrho}_1=e^{-\beta_1\hat{\rm{H}}_1}/\rm{Z}_1$ at temperature $\rm{T}_1=\beta_1^{-1}$ $(k_{\rm{B}}=1)$, with $\hat{\rm{H}}_1=\hat{\rm{H}}(0)$ and $\rm{Z}_1=\rm{Tr}(e^{-\beta_1\hat{\rm{H}}_1})$.
 The external field is then varied according to some specific time-dependence $\rm{h(t)}$, during $0\leq t \leq \tau$.
 The spins undergo the corresponding quantum non-adiabatic unitary transformation $\hat{\rm{U}}(\tau)=\mathcal{T}e^{-i \int_0^{\tau}\rm{dt}\hat{\rm{H}}(\rm{t})}$, $\mathcal{T}$ being the time-ordering operator, finishing the stroke in the state $\hat{\varrho}_2=\hat{\rm{U}}(\tau)\hat{\varrho}_1\hat{\rm{U}}^{\dagger}(\tau)$.
 Adopting the usual quantum-mechanical definition of work as the (average) energy exchange due to external changes in a system's Hamiltonian \cite{0305-4470-12-5-007, doi:10.1063/1.446862}, then only work is exchanged in this stroke between the working substance and the magnetic field.
 It may be calculated via the change in internal energy, $\rm{W}_{1\to2}=\mathbb{E}_2-\mathbb{E}_1$, with $\mathbb{E}_1=\rm{Tr}(\hat{\varrho}_1\hat{\rm{H}}_1)$ and $\mathbb{E}_2=\rm{Tr}(\hat{\varrho}_2\hat{\rm{H}}_2)$.
 As we show in section \ref{sec:workheat} below, this work is always positive, i.e. this stroke is analogous to the compression stroke of an ideal-gas based Otto engine.

-It is worth noting that there is an ongoing debate on how to define work in situations involving time-dependent eigenvectors or states displaying energy-basis coherence \cite{PhysRevE.102.062152, 2019arXiv191201939A, Su_2018,2019arXiv191201983A}.
-We shall not discuss these alternate definitions in this paper.
+It is worth noting that there is an ongoing debate on how to define work in situations involving time-dependent eigenvectors or states displaying energy-basis coherence \cite{Allahverdyan_2004, RevModPhys.83.771, Niedenzu2018, PhysRevE.102.062152, 2019arXiv191201939A, Su_2018,2019arXiv191201983A}.
+It is also possible to consider work as a stochastic variable, defined as the difference between energy measurements at the beginning and end of a stroke (see e.g. Sec.
+IIIA of \cite{RevModPhys.83.771}).
+From this one can obtain an average work, which in some cases may differ from the difference between average energies that we have used above.
+One can also consider the `ergotropy' of the state \cite{Allahverdyan_2004, Niedenzu2018}, the maximum energy that can be extracted from it via a cyclical unitary transformation.
+Since this process does not change the von Neumann entropy, this energy can arguably be considered work; We shall not discuss these alternate definitions in this paper.

 \textit{Second stroke: }In this stroke the working substance is put in contact with a heat bath at temperature $\rm{T}_2=\beta_2^{-1}$ and allowed to relax with a fixed Hamiltonian $\hat{\rm{H}}_2=\hat{\rm{H}}(\tau)$ until it reaches the thermal state $\hat{\varrho}_3=e^{-\beta_2\hat{\rm{H}}_2}/\rm{Z}_2$ with $\rm{Z}_2=\rm{Tr}(e^{-\beta_2\hat{\rm{H}}_2})$.
 Since the external parameters of the system remain fixed, by definition only heat is exchanged with the bath, given by the variation in average internal energy, $\rm{Q}_2=\mathbb{E}_3-\mathbb{E}_2$, with $\mathbb{E}_3=\rm{Tr}(\hat{\varrho}_3\hat{\rm{H}}_2)$.